Monitoring & Logging: Tools to Keep Servers Healthy and Secure

 • Detect issues early through alerts and thresholds before end users are impacted.

-• Understand historical behavior for trend analysis, capacity planning, and predictive maintenance.
+• Understand historical behavior for trend analysis, capacity planning, and predictive maintenance in serverless and distributed systems.

-• Improve security and compliance by capturing audit trails and monitoring suspicious activity.
+• Improve security and compliance by capturing audit trails and monitoring suspicious activity as part of a Zero Trust security model.

 Types of Monitoring and Logging Tools